aviaxin/aviaxin/README.md

-- 👋 Hello, WWorld!
+- 👋 Hello, World!
 I’m Avia Weber, @aviaxin !
 - 👀 I’m interested in international relations, STEM, and volunteer advocacy
 - 🌱 I’m currently learning how to code as I am new to the CompSci world :)
 - 💞️ I’m looking to collaborate on impact projects and how we can code for good